svgsalad/inkscape-svg-cheat/CONTRIBUTING.md

 your own cheat sheet to the fork)
 - [Sending an e-mail][mail] with your cheat sheet attached

+If you choose to do the former, please make sure that the file(s) you've added is/are located correctly according to the
+[directory structure][dir].

 Please send your cheat sheet in 3 formats (if possible): SVG, PNG, and PDF.
 Otherwise, send it in SVG format.
 If your submission contains no SVG(s), you will be requested to submit the cheat sheet again, but in SVG format.